Carla MacLeod: Coaching career

 In the fall of 2010, she became an assistant coach with Mount Royal University.
 During the 2011–12 Canada women's national ice hockey team season, MacLeod was an assistant coach for the National Under 18 team that participated in a three-game series vs. the USA in August 2011.
-Since February, 2012 she has been serving as an assistant coach for the Japanese national team.
-In February, 2013 the Japanese national women's hockey team qualified for the first time for the 2014 winter Olympics in Sochi, Russia.
-Japanese media praise her coaching skills, her likable personality as well as her tactical understanding of the game which has been much needed for this team.
-They say she has given the players a hockey mentality and a style of play which puts pressure on opposing teams.
+In February 2012, she began serving as an assistant coach for the Japanese national team.
+In February 2013, the Japanese national women's hockey team qualified for their first Olympics, going on to place 7th at the 2014 Winter Olympics in Sochi, Russia.
+Japanese media praised MacLeod for her coaching skills, likable personality, and tactical understanding of the game.

-In April 2022 she became head coach of Czech Republic women's ice hockey team.
+In April 2022, MacLeod became the head coach of the Czech Republic women's ice hockey team.
 During the subsequent 2022 Women's Ice Hockey World Championships, the Czechs won their first bronze medal.
-She returned as the head coach for Czech team for the 2025 IIHF Women's World Championship.
+She returned as head coach for the Czech team for the 2025 IIHF Women's World Championship and the 2026 Winter Olympics.

-In September 2023, MacLeod was named as head coach for PWHL Ottawa team.
+In September 2023, MacLeod was named as head coach for the PWHL Ottawa team.
+On April 6 2026, she stepped away from her role with the Ottawa Charge for the final five regular season games as she continued treatment for breast cancer.
+She returned as head coach for the team's first game in the 2026 PWHL Playoffs against Boston on April 30.

 Personal life

 She comes from a family of four children.
 Through her paternal grandmother, MacLeod is related to former Montreal Canadiens legend Maurice Richard.

+MacLeod announced she has been diagnosed with breast cancer in November 2025.